My Academic Research Into Prenatal Hormonal Influences on Gender and Sexual Development in Men and Women, 1995 to 2020 (DES Research)

 - Update on the Biology of Transgender Identity (2013), by Laura Erickson-Schroth MD MA, published in the Journal of Gay and Lesbian Mental Health

 - Gender Development and the Human Brain (2011), by Melissa Hines, published in Annual Review of Neuroscience

 - Sexual Differentiation of the Human Brain: Relation to Gender Identity, Sexual Orientation, and Neuropsychiatric Disorders, 2011, by Ai-MinBao & Dick F.Swaab, published in Frontiers in Neuroendocrinology

 - Prenatal Testosterone and Gender-Related Behavior (2006), by Melissa Hines, published in the European Journal of Endocrinology

-2020: Newest published research into prenatally DES-exposed males and females:
+2020: Newest published cohort study of prenatally DES-exposed males and females:

 Gender Identity and Sexual Orientation Identity in Women and Men Prenatally Exposed to Diethylstilbestrol (2020), by Rebecca Troisi, et al., published in the Archives of Sexual Behavior.

 (1) This study was based on a single-question demographic category identification methodology in mailed follow-up surveys using the long-term DES Combined Cohort Study of DES Sons and DES Daughters, funded by the National Cancer Institute.
 The NCI-funded research has historically emphasized an effort to statistically measure trends in cancer prevalence in DES Sons, DES Daughers, and DES Mothers.
 To the best of my knowledge, the Combined Cohorts are the only current population samples of DES Sons and DES Daughters in the U.S. that are still being monitored systematically.